h01ger/piuparts/README_pejacevic.txt

-piuparts.debian.org is a setup running on two systems: pejacevic.debian.org, running the piuparts-master instance and an apache webserver to display the results and piu-slave-bm-a.debian.org, running a piuparts-slave node.
+piuparts.debian.org is a setup running on two systems: pejacevic.debian.org, running the piuparts-master instance and an apache webserver to display the results and piu-slave-bm-a.debian.org, running four piuparts-slave nodes.
-Hopefully soon there should be several slave-nodes running on that system.

 === piuparts installation from source